pashford/zfswiki/wiki/Workflow.md

    * Merge the PR
    * Delete the Branch

-There are also a few *abnormao* workflow steps that occur from time to timeL
+There are also a few *abnormal* workflow steps that occur from time to timeL

 * Close a Pull Request